We administer and regulate the Victorian Energy Upgrades (VEU) program in accordance with the Victorian Energy Efficiency Target Act 2007.

-- the Victorian Energy Upgrades Specifications 2018
+- Victorian Energy Upgrades Specifications 2018 (VEU specifications)

-- the Victorian Energy Efficiency Target Guidelines.
+- Victorian Energy Efficiency Target Guidelines (VEET Guidelines)

-The Victorian Energy Efficiency Target Act 2007 establishes the Victorian Energy Upgrades program and confers responsibilities and powers on us to administer the program.
+The VEET Act establishes the Victorian Energy Upgrades program and confers functions and powers on us to administer the program.
 The primary objectives of the VEET Act are to: